ejci/homewizzard-data-capture/README.md

 -   **"Startup Check Failed"**: The app could not connect to InfluxDB or write to the `DATA_PATH`.
 Check network connectivity or file permissions.
 -   **Connection Refused**: Ensure the Homewizzard device is reachable on the local network and the Local API is enabled in the Homewizzard Energy App.

+##
+All the code was created with Antigravity and by Gemini 3 Pro (High).
+Pretty impressive!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.